Bearded Collie: History

 A big, rough, ‘tousy’ looking tyke, with a coat not unlike a doormat, the texture of the hair hard and fibry, and the ears hanging close to the head.

 It is generally agreed that Mrs. G. Olive Willison founded the modern show Bearded Collie in 1944 with her brown bitch, Jeannie of Bothkennar.
 Jeannie was supposedly a Shetland Sheepdog, but Mrs. Willison received a Bearded Collie by accident.
 She was so fascinated by the dog that she wanted to begin breeding, so she began searching for a dog for Jeannie.
 While walking along the beach, Mrs. Willison met a man who was emigrating from Scotland; she became the owner of his grey dog, David, who became Bailie of Bothkennar.

-Bailie and Jeannie of Bothkennar are the founders of the modern show breed; there are only a few other registrable blood lines, preserved in large part by the perseverance of Mr. Nicolas Broadbridge (Sallen) and Mrs. Betty Foster (Bredon).
-These are based on Turnbull's Blue—a Bearded Collie from pure working stock, registered in ISDS when ISDS still registered non-Border Collies.
-He sired three litters of registerable Bearded Collies.
+Bailie and Jeannie of Bothkennar are the founders of the modern show breed.

+The last non-Kennel Club registered sire whose offspring received registration was Paul Turnbull's Blue, born in 1978.
+Turnbull's Blue was of pure working stock, registered to the International Sheep Dog Society on merit in 1984.

 While the registered breed lines can be traced to a limited number of bloodlines, there are still many unregistered Bearded Collies in Scotland, some still working as herding dogs.

 The breed became popular during the last half of the 20th century—propelled, in part, by Potterdale Classic at Moonhill, a Bearded Collie who won Best in Show at Crufts in 1989.
 The Bearded Collie Club celebrated its Golden Jubilee in 2005.

+Appearance

+The Bearded Collie is a medium sized dog with a lean build.
+Dogs stand from 53–56 cm (21–22 in) and bitches stand from 51–53 cm (20–22 in).
+Healthy adults can weigh anywhere from 18–27 kg (40–60 lb), according to the breed standard.

+Bearded Collies are longer than they are tall, with bitches being slightly longer.
+They have a square head, moderate stop, and dropping ears of medium size.
+The pigmentation of the nose, lips and eyes follow and match the color of the individual dog's coat.
+Both scissor and level bites are accepted, although level bites are generally considered undesirable.
+The Bearded Collie has a level back and low tail carriage.
+The tail must never be carried over the back.
+Their gait is supple, smooth and long-reaching, covering ground with little effort.

+The Bearded Collie has a medium length, double coat with a soft, furry and close undercoat and a flat, harsh, strong, and shaggy outercoat.
+They come in a variety of colors, including black, blue, brown, and fawn, permissible with or without white markings, which may be accompanied by slight tan markings in certain areas.